gradzikb/vim-lsdyna/README.md

 ##Documentation

+List of all great features and detail information about them you will find in plugin documentation

-Please read documentation before you start to use plugin: `:help lsdyna`
+`:help lsdyna`

 Some examples how to use the plugin can be found on [wiki pages](https://github.com/gradzikb/vim-lsdyna/wiki).